cvat-ai/cvat/site/content/en/docs/manual/advanced/serverless-tutorial.md

 the tutorial.

 ## Using builtin DL models in practice

-Let's see on examples how to use DL models for annotation in different computer vision tasks.

 In the tutorial it is assumed that you already have the cloned [CVAT GitHub repo][cvat-github].